MediLot/cool-webapp/README.md

 1. The name attribute is a unique string representing the respective column names.

-2. For fieldType attribute, there are six possible values: "AppKey", "UserKey", "Action", "ActionTime", "Segment" and "Metric".
+2. For fieldType attribute, there are five possible values: "UserKey", "Action", "ActionTime", "Segment" and "Metric".

-* "AppKey" indicates that the respective column contains the unique id of a certain application.
-As of now, only a single application in a dataset is supported, and so this field is not applicable.

     * "UserKey", "Action" and "ActionTime" indicates that the respective column contains the user id, event and event time.
 These three columns jointly compose the primary key of the dataset, and must be preesnt in the dataset.

     * "Segment" indicates that the respective column contains String values.

     * "Metric" indicates that the respective column contains Int32 values.

 3. The dataType attribute only has two possible values: String or Int32.